Emperor Min of Jin: Reign

 In spring 313, the captured Emperor Huai was executed by the Han emperor Liu Cong.
 The news, however, took three months to get to Chang'an.
 Once it did, Crown Prince Ye held an official mourning for his uncle and then ascended the throne as emperor.
+(Note: Due to his ascension, Sima Rui, who was then stationed at Jianye (present day Nanjing), changed the name of the city to "Jiankang".)
 At that time, the city of Chang'an was so poor that it had less than a hundred households, and there were only four wagons available.
 The officials lacked official uniforms and seals.
 The military matters were largely entrusted to the generals Qu Yun and Suo Chen.
 Emperor Min issued an edict ordering Sima Bao, the Prince of Nanyang, who still had a sizable force in Qin Province (秦州, modern eastern Gansu), and Sima Rui, the Prince of Langya, who held large portions of territory near and south of the Yangtze River, to come to his aid, but both Sima Bao and Sima Rui only paid nominal allegiance to him and failed to actually provide any assistance.
 Around the new year of 314, Han made a surprise attack on Chang'an, and while that attack was thwarted that time, it showed that the Jin regime under Emperor Min lacked the power to defend itself.
 Only Zhang Gui, the governor of Liang Province (涼州, modern central and western Gansu), sent small detachments and supplies periodically to Chang'an.
 In 315, Sima Bao considered coming to Emperor Min's aid, but ultimately did not do so, and Suo subsequently refused a plan to send the emperor to Sima Bao, reasoning that Sima Bao would then use the emperor as a puppet.

 In fall 316, the Han general Liu Yao, the Prince of Zhongshan, made a major attack against Emperor Min's territory.
 After he captured the Beidi Commandery (北地, roughly modern Tongchuan, Shaanxi), the other Jin cities in Guanzhong collapsed.
 Two relief forces arrived but were hesitant to engage Liu Yao.
-Liu Yao therefore was able to besiege Chang'an, and after the food supply ran out, Emperor Min resolved to surrender.
+Liu Yao therefore was able to besiege Chang'an, and after the food supply ran out in early December, Emperor Min resolved to surrender.
 He was delivered by Liu Yao to the Han capital Pingyang (平陽, in modern Linfen, Shanxi).